BorhnN/forty-jekyll-theme/first session Coming Soon.md

 			<p class="m2-txt1 txt-center p-b-48">
 				Our Member Recruitment For First Session is suspended due to CORONA outbreak.
-				<br> <br> In the meantime, you can apply for membership, we will contact with you when our recruitment process will be started.
-Or you can also apply physically by contacting with us.
+				<br> <br> In the meantime, you can apply for membership in online, we will contact with you when our recruitment process will be started.
+Or you can also apply attending physically by contacting with us.
 Take a look at the <a href="https://researchsio.com//Notice%20Board.html"> Notice Board</a> for details.  <br> <br> Expected Resuming date is 15<sup>th</sup> September.
 			</p>

 			<div class="flex-w flex-c-m cd100 p-b-33">